+Effective October 1, 2001:

-- Effective October 1, 2001, the phasing-in of the \$4 million taxable paid-up capital tax exemption for small businesses is eliminated and replaced with a flat \$5 million deduction from the taxable paid-up capital for each corporation or associated group of corporations. - Amendments were made to enable foreign branches of non-resident corporations to benefit from the \$5 million deduction from their taxable paid-up capital employed in Canada, effective October 1, 2001. - For financial institutions, the \$2 million capital deduction applied in determining adjusted taxable paid-up capital is increased to \$5 million, effective October 1, 2001.
+- the capital tax exemption for small businesses is eliminated and replaced with a \$5 million deduction from the taxable paid-up capital for each corporation or associated group of corporations; - for financial institutions, the \$2 million capital deduction applied in determining adjusted taxable paid-up capital is increased to \$5 million; - foreign branches of non-resident corporations also benefit from the \$5 million deduction from their taxable paid-up capital employed in Canada; and in determining the allocation of the \$5 million deduction among a group of associated corporations, the taxable paid-up capital, the taxable paid-up capital employed in Canada or the total assets of corporations that are either a financial institution or a corporation that is exempt from capital tax are excluded from the calculation.

-- Effective January 1, 2003, a group of associated corporations may elect to use an "alternative method" to allocate the \$5 million deduction among the associated corporate members based on the group members previous year's total assets.
+Effective January 1, 2003:

+a group of associated corporations may elect to use an "alternative method" to allocate the \$5 million deduction among the associated corporate members based on the group members' total assets in the previous year.
 However, once an election is made, each corporation within the associated group must determine its share of the \$5 million capital tax deduction in accordance with the election.
-For a non-resident corporation, its total assets in Canada shall be deemed to constitute its total assets for such purposes. - Effective October 1, 2001, in determining the allocation of the \$5 million deduction among a group of associated corporations, the taxable paid-up capital, the taxable paid up capital employed in Canada or the total assets of corporations that are either a financial institution or a corporation that is exempt from capital tax are excluded from the calculation. - To conform with the extension of the deadline for registering a new Community Small Business Investment Fund to December 31, 2003, an amendment was made to allow an investment made by a financial institution in a Community Small Business Investment Fund Corporation before January 1, 2004 to be available for the Small Business Investment Tax Credit for financial institutions.
-The amendment is effective December 9, 2002.
+For a nonresident corporation, its total assets in Canada shall be deemed to constitute its total assets for such purposes.